 Brokerage Survey

-1. 1.
-Firm Identification
+1. Firm Identification

 Name of Brokerage Firm

 Name and Address of Contact Person

-Telephone Number of
+Telephone Number of Contact Person

-Contact Person

-2. 2.
-Net Capital (To be completed by a Il competing firms)
+2. Net Capital (To be completed by all competing firms)

-Dollar Amount of Firm's Net Ca pital
+Dollar Amount of Firm's Net Capital

-Financial Condition.
-The S requirements in accordance v of the firm's most recently audited Statement of atement should include the firm's net capital ith the Uniform Net Capital Rule (Rule 15c3-1) Act of 1934.
-Also, include the Computation of alers from the Statement.)
+(Note: Please provide a copy of the firm's most recently audited Statement of Financial Condition.
+The Statement should include the firm's net capital requirements in accordance with the Uniform Net Capital Rule (Rule 15c3-1) under the Securities Exchange Act of 1934.
+Also, include the Computation of Net Capital for Brokers and Dealers from the Statement.)

-3. 3.
-Asset Coverage
+3. Asset Coverage

-Domestic Equity (To be controlled brokerage services) empleted by those firms competing for equity
+Domestic Equity (To be completed by those firms competing for equity brokerage services)

-Indicate the number of institution salespeople emplo
+Indicate the number of institutional equity traders and salespeople employed by the firm.

-Indicate, with a check mark, th with institutional investors over e type of domestic equity trades the firm executed the past twelve months.
+Indicate, with a check mark, the type of domestic equity trades the firm executed with institutional investors over the past twelve months.

-Listed Ove r the Counter
+Listed Over the Counter

-Fixed Income (To be completed by those firms competing for fixed income brokerage services) Indicate the number of institutional fixed income tradersand salespeople employed by the firm.
+Fixed Income (To be completed by those firms competing for fixed income brokerage services)

+Indicate the number of institutional fixed income traders and salespeople employed by the firm.

 Indicate, with a check mark, the type of fixed income trades executed by the firm with institutional investors over the past twelve months.

+Treasury_____Corporate_____Agency____MBS____ABS

+TIPS

-TreasuryCorporateAgencyMBSABS TIPS Short Term - (To be completed by those firms competing for short term brokerage services) Indicate the number of institutional short-term traders and salespeopleemployed by the firm.
+Short Term - (To be completed by those firms competing for short term brokerage services)

+Indicate the number of institutional short-term traders and salespeople_____employed by the firm.

 Indicate, with a check mark, the type of short term trades executed by the firm with institutional investors over the past twelve months.

-Overnight Repo Term Repo Commercial Paper US Treasury Bills Agency Discounts Is your firm recognized by the Federal Reserve Bank of New York as a reporting, primary government securities dealer?
-4. Clie entele (To be completed by all competing firms) For all three asset categories, indicate the number of public and private pension fund and state treasury clients the firm executed trades with over the past twelve months.
+Overnight Repo Term Repo Commercial Paper

+US Treasury Bills Agency Discounts

+Is your firm recognized by the Federal Reserve Bank of New York as a reporting, primary government securities dealer?

+4. Clientele (To be completed by all competing firms)

+For all three asset categories, indicate the number of public and private pension fund and state treasury clients the firm executed trades with over the past twelve months.
 (Note: Provide the number of clients and not the number of accounts.)

 Domestic Equity Fixed Income Short term

-SECTION IV
+SECTION II

-EXPLANATION OF THE CORPORATION'SINVESTMENT GUIDELINES (as reapproved by the Board pursuant to resolution 2005-9) AND AMENDMENTS

-The "Investments Policy, Procedures, Reporting and Control Guidelines" of the New York Local Government Assistance Corporation most recently reapproved by the Board pursuant to resolution 2005-9, are based on the principles and precepts of investment safety and control contained in the Office of the State Comptroller's "Investment Guidelines for Public Authorities" as revised on January 2, 1998.
+EXPLANATION OF THE CORPORATION'S INVESTMENT GUIDELINES (as reapproved by the Board pursuant to resolution 2007-14) The "Investments Policy, Procedures, Reporting and Control Guidelines" of the New York Local Government Assistance Corporation most recently reapproved by the Board pursuant to resolution 2007-14, are based on the principles and precepts of investment safety and control contained in the Office of the State Comptroller's "Investment Guidelines for Public Authorities" as revised on March 29, 2006.
 The Corporation's Guidelines contained in Section I are the Corporation's Investment Guidelines which are currently in effect.
-The Corporation's amended Guidelines contained in Section III of this report reflect revisions to the existing Guidelines to implement changes required by amendments to the State Comptroller's Investment Guidelines for Public Authorities, which went into effect on March 29, 2006, as well as certain technical and clarifying revisions.
-Existing investment procedures of the Corporation already comply in all material respects with the revised Guidelines.

-The Guidelines, currently in effect, set forth the Corporation's statement of policy regarding the investment of corporate funds and the objectives of such investments.
+The Guidelines set forth the Corporation's statement of policy regarding the investment of corporate funds and the objectives of such investments.
 By the Guidelines, the Corporation's Directors have determined that the basic guide for the investment of corporate funds shall be the "prudent person rule" as further limited by statute, the Corporation's Bond Resolutions and the Payment Agreement between the Corporation and the Director of the Budget.